Our Next Event

 We think the role of facilitating this debate is the responsibility of all but particularly of those organisations taking funding from government to promote equality and build understanding between groups.
 The failure of organisations who have these responsibilities to promote a respectful debate is fuelling an extremely worrying and intolerant environment.

-You will find details of our upcoming and past events below.
+You will find details of our past events below.

 Hastings, 20th June 2018